Kamian404/Yrni-Shares/README.md

 `/w Yrni-Antonidas !sharing`

 Accept my group invite, then go inside the instance.

-Whisper me `+` if you are in, or whisper me `++` if you would like to invite some others to the group - you will be made group leader, the best way to invite friends from this point is to list a group in the LFG tool.
-My WeakAura will detect this and automatically leave the group once listed.
+I will automatically pass lead and leave the group when you go inside.

+If you want to invite friends, you can either suggest I invite them to the group (automatically accepted), or send me `!lead` to be passed lead and get a short time extension once you enter the instance.

 ### **Commands**
 - For Normal, type `!normal` or `!nhc`.
 (Default Setting)
 - For Heroic, type `!heroic` or `!hc` in party chat or whisper.
-- Once inside the instance, you have type `+` to notify me you're done, so I can assist others (I’ll leave the group automatically after 30 seconds).
-- Or If you'd like to take the lead and invite more people or list a group, type `++` in party chat (you’ll have 60 seconds to do so).
+- `!lead` - Send this to get promoted to leader so you can invite others or create a group in LFG, send this before you enter.
 <br><br>
 ## "No player named Yrni-Antonidas is currently online."